 If you’re bilingual, then you have even more options for countries with free college.
 For instance, if you speak Spanish or Portuguese, then you could study for free — or nearly for free — in Argentina or Brazil, respectively.

 While a free college education is a great deal, there are pros and cons to getting your degree abroad.

-- You’ll graduate from college free of student loan debt.
+- You’ll likely graduate from college free of student loan debt.

-- You’ll also gain a global perspective, valuable in today’s job market.
+- You’ll also gain a global perspective, which is valuable in today’s job market.
 Your time abroad could help your resume stand out to future employers.

 - You’ll have to do a lot of research about universities and programs to make sure you’re applying to the right one.

 - Besides going through an unfamiliar application process, you’ll likely need to apply for a student visa.
 In addition to providing details about your study plans, you may have to demonstrate you have enough money in a bank account to cover your living expenses.
 Check the visa requirements for your destination country.